 While you may find other lists on the internet, almost all of them will be built to push you into Amazon products.
 It’s important to note that most, if not all of these websites, have never tried the chairs they promote.
 As someone who has sat in hundreds of chairs, I know there is no way you could ever know what chair is excellent or bad without sitting in each first hand.

-Chairs that offer better lower back support do exist and today we will take a closer look at the ones we have found to offer the best lumbar support.
+Chairs that offer better lower back support do exist, and today we will take a closer look at the ones we have found to provide the best lumbar support.
 I will show you chairs that are available at different price points so that no matter your budget is, you can start to work more comfortably.

 Need help?
 Get our Free Office Chair Buying Guide!

 Full Disclaimer: We are an office furniture dealer and sell some of the products we review.
 To learn more about the products we sell, our review process and why you can trust us, please visit: Why we’re different.
 Who is BTOD.com and The Breakroom Blog?

 - Ergohuman LE9ERG – 82/100 Rating For Back Pain

 - Eurotech Vera – 81/100 Rating For Back Pain

 - Humanscale Diffrient Smart – 80/100 Rating For Back Pain

 - Steelcase Leap – 80/100 Rating For Back Pain